Nanaimo Bar Recipe

 Did I mention these are sweet?

-Though the above list might seem long and the three layers might seem intense, these are actually really easy… and because they are no-bake, they can be easy for little kids!
-We’ve made them for gatherings, cutting the squares smaller, and even for the holidays!
+Though the above list might seem long and the three layers might seem intense, these are easy… and because they are no-bake, they can be easy for little kids to help with!

 It’s Fun When You Are In the Know